-Additionally, in order to increase the ease of doing business in India, the CCI, issued amendments, with effect from August 15, 2019, to the combination regulations.
+Additionally, in order to increase the ease of doing business in India, the CCI, issued amendments (with effect from August 15, 2019), to the combination regulations.
 The CCI, through these amendments, has introduced a green channel mechanism for deemed approval of certain combinations.
 As per the green channel route, which is available to the parties only if they do not have any horizontal, vertical or complementary overlaps, a relevant combination will be deemed to be approved upon receipt of an acknowledgement of filing.

-Further, MCA issued the Competition (Amendment) Bill, 2020 ("Amendment Bill") which proposes radical changes to the Competition Act.
-The Amendment Bill inter-alia proposes to introduce (i) the establishment of a Governing Board that will be empowered to pass regulations and supervise over the functioning of the CCI, (ii) a wider definition of 'control' which means the ability to exercise material influence, in any manner whatsoever, over the management or affairs or strategic commercial decisions by one or more enterprise/group over another, (iii) a statutory recognition to the green channel mechanism by providing that the Central Government in consultation with the CCI may specify a deemed approval process for transactions which are not otherwise exempt from the need to notify the CCI.
-The Amendment Bill has not been implemented yet and is in the public domain for comments from stakeholders.
+Further, MCA issued the Competition (Amendment) Bill, 2022 ("Amendment Bill") which proposes radical changes to the Competition Act.
+The Amendment Bill was introduced in the Lok Sabha on August 5, 2022 and seeks to amend the Competition Act, 2002.
+The Amendment Bill inter-alia proposes to introduce (i) the establishment of a Governing Board that will be empowered to pass regulations and supervise over the functioning of the CCI, (ii) a wider definition of 'control' which means the ability to exercise material influence, in any manner whatsoever, over the management or affairs or strategic commercial decisions by one or more enterprise/group over another, (iii) a statutory recognition to the green channel mechanism by providing that the Central Government in consultation with the CCI may specify a deemed approval process for transactions which are not otherwise exempt from the need to notify the CCI, (iv) regulation of combinations based on transaction value.
+The Amendment Bill has not been passed by the parliament, and is expected to be passed soon.